 Christina Clarke – Board Director

-Corporate Executive Officer, Songhees Nation
+Corporate Executive Officer, Songhees Development Corporation

 Christina holds a Bachelor of Arts in Canadian History and Anthropology from the University of Victoria.
 She was among the first 11 students to receive a certificate in First Nations tax administration from Thompson Rivers University and the Tulo Centre of Indigenous Economics.
 Christina assisted the Songhees Nation in implementing the First Nations Fiscal Management Act.
 Christina’s proudest achievement is her contribution as a member of the Songhees Wellness Centre Project team.

-Anna Macmillan – Board Director
+Anna MacMillan – Board Director

 Retired Partner & Counsel, DLA Piper (Canada) LLP